Rational Structures on Automorphic Representations: Applications to Automorphic Representations

-\begin{remark} Considering a algebraic but not necessarily regular algebraic representation $\Pi$, part (iii) of Proposition \ref{prop:standardmodules} shows that the statement and proof of Theorem \ref{thm:globalglnrationality} generalizes to this case, whenever the finite part of $\Pi$ is rational over a number field.
+\begin{remark} Considering an algebraic but not necessarily regular algebraic representation $\Pi$, part (iii) of Proposition \ref{prop:standardmodules} shows that the statement and proof of Theorem \ref{thm:globalglnrationality} generalizes to this case, whenever the finite part of $\Pi$ is rational over a number field.
 This is known for $1\leq n\leq 2$ and $F$ totally real, since the results from section \ref{sec:hermitiancase} apply, but unkown in general. \end{remark}

-Theorem \ref{thm:globalglnrationality} llows us to improve Theorem \ref{thm:l2qbarstructure}: for $F$ totally real or a CM field it implies the existence of a global $\QQ$-structure on regular algebraic automorphic cusp forms.
-In general we still obtain a $\QQ_K$-structure.
+Theorem \ref{thm:globalglnrationality} allows us to improve Theorem \ref{thm:l2qbarstructure}: For $F$ totally real or a CM field it implies the existence of a global $\QQ$-structure on regular algebraic automorphic cusp forms for appropriate choices of $K$.
+In general we obtain a $\QQ_K$-structure.

 In the case of $\GL(n)$ the space \eqref{eq:l2coh} of cohomological cusp forms has an intrinsic description.
-For any character $\omega$ of the center $Z(\lieg)$ of the universal enveloping algebra of $G$, which we assume regular algebraic in the sense that it occurs as the infinitesimal character of an absolutely irreducible rational $G$-representation $M$, which we assume to be essentially conjugate selfdual over $\QQ$, we consider the space
+For any character $\omega$ of the center $Z(\lieg)$ of the universal enveloping algebra of $G$, which we assume regular algebraic in the sense that it occurs as the infinitesimal character of an absolutely irreducible rational $G$-representation $M$, which we assume to be essentially conjugate self-dual over $\QQ$, we consider the space

 of automorphic cusp forms as in the introduction, and similarly